The Amazon subscribe and save is one of the best features available for different products that you sell on the Amazon marketplace.

-The Amazon subscribe & save program offers free shipping, discounted pricing, and the convenience of frequently scheduled deliveries on some eligible products.
-As a seller, you will acquire more sales and of course, repetitive customers after you enroll into the program.
+The Amazon Subscribe & save program offers free shipping, discounted pricing, and the convenience of frequently scheduled deliveries on some eligible products.

-The feature lets customers to easily sign up for scheduled or recurring deliveries of the products they use or order on regularly.
+The feature lets customers easily sign up for scheduled or recurring deliveries of the products they use or order regularly.

 Whenever customers enroll in the “Subscribe & Save” program, they get a discount anywhere from 5 to 15% on the products.
 However, this discount level is determined based on the number of products the customer has subscribed for.

 Say, for instance, if a customer has subscribed to 4 or fewer products, then he or she receives a discount of 5%.
 On the other hand, if he or she has subscribed to 5+ products, then the discount is either 10% to 15% based on the product category.

 Customers can choose the products that they want to buy from millions of items shown in the Subscribe & Save store.
 It is different from the typical “Add to Basket” button that you see on Amazon.

 However, here customers can set their delivery frequencies and click Subscribe Now.
 Upon doing this, the webpage redirects them to further steps to select their delivery address, followed by the payment method.

 As said above, when the customer subscribes to a product, he or she receives a discount of 5%.
 But if the subscription is for 5+ products, he or she can get a discount of 15%.